opulo-inc/ohai/docs/feeder8/assembly/index.md

    	![](img/release1.jpg)
    	![](img/release2.jpg)

-6. Insert an `M3x15mm` flathead screw from the backside and drive it in using the grey torque driver on the 4 setting (0.25 N*m).
+6. Insert an `M3x15mm` flathead screw from the backside and drive it in using the automatic screwdriver on the 4 setting (0.25 N*m).
 	* Make sure the arm can still swivel easily
 	* Make sure that the arm does not have any lateral movement